tomcosk/php-ipcam/README.md

 # php-ipcam
-PHP IP Camera processor and publisher
+PHP IP Camera processor and publisher.
+Usefull for:
-Usefull for capturing image from IP camera using RTSP protocol, then insert some usefull information into picture like current weather, watermark, do facedetect and blur faces, etc.
+1. capturing image from IP camera using RTSP protocol
+2. then insert some usefull information into picture like current weather, watermark, do facedetect and blur faces, etc. 3. then publish it to some web site via publisher.

 # Dependencies
 * ImageMagick extension to php - if you want to use some datasource which is doing some image manipulation